koshanqari/ticketing-system/prd.md

 - **Responsive Design**: Optimized for all screen sizes
 - **Success Feedback**: Prominent ticket ID display with copy functionality
 - **User Guidance**: Clear instructions for saving ticket ID for reference
+- **Centered Table Layout**: All table columns have centered content for better visual alignment
+- **Modal UX Enhancements**:
+  - Save button moved to top bar for better accessibility
+  - "Saved" success message in top bar with checkmark icon
+  - User information displayed as non-editable 2x2 grid in modal header
+  - No auto-close after saving for continued editing
+- **WhatsApp Visual Indicators**: Green dots (🟢) in disposition dropdowns show which options trigger notifications
+- **Status Color Improvements**: Enhanced visibility with darker, more distinct colors for Open, Ongoing, and Closed statuses

 ---